Basil I: Family

 Some modern controversy and historical ambiguity surrounds Basil I's personal life, especially given a lack of contemporaneous sources.
 One question that has emerged in modern scholarship is whether or not Basil was involved in same-sex relationships and if such relationships played a role in his unlikely rise to power.
 Historian Shaun Fitzroy Tougher cites a history written by George the Monk that uses the Greek word pothos to describe Basil's relationship with Michael, a word which had historically been used in some Greek Christian sources to describe the desire between a wife and a husband.
-However, within the law code the Basilika the illegal nature of male homosexuality punishment were retained in full.
+However, within the law code, the Basilika, inaugurated by Basil I, the illegal nature of male homosexuality and its, largely theoretical, capital punishment were retained in full.

 Aspects of the family relationships of Basil I are likewise uncertain and open to a variety of interpretations.

+Therefore, the information given below should not be treated as comprehensive or definite: